webdigga/divorce-coach/src/posts/how-to-create-a-second-income-and-extra-revenue-stream.md

   - latestNews
 heroImage: /static/img/second-income-stream-large.webp
 highlightsBoxes:
-  - title: Even if you have no prior coaching experience, our comprehensive training covers the following
+  - title: No coaching experience needed—our training covers everything you need
     highlightsListItem:
       - highlight: How to excel as a Coach
       - highlight: Effective tools and techniques for coaching clients dealing with